 - Alcohol: In adult beverages as well as strong-tasting mouthwashes, which often contain more alcohol than adult beverages.
 One leading mouthwash is 27% alcohol!

-- Medications: About 75% of prescription and over-the-counter medications have dry mouth as a side effect.
-They include high blood pressure medications, antihistamines and antidepressants.
+- Medicine: About 75% of medicines have dry mouth as a side effect.
+They include high blood pressure, antihistamines and antidepressants.

 - Smoking: That includes cigarettes and more significantly marijuana.
 Marijuana smokers may notice a condition known as “cotton mouth” which happens because THC, the active component in cannabis, has the ability to clog the salivary ducts, making the mouth very dry.